MonAndBri/Modulo4_ETH_Kipu_SimpleSwap/README.md

 Mint test tokens (TokenA (TKA) & TokenB (TKB)) to your wallet

 Enter an amount of Token A or Token B, then click Mint

+Enter the amount of Token A (to be swapped for Token B)

 Get a quote for how many Token B you’ll receive